Retirement Calculator: How Much Do You Need to Retire?

 The actual results will also depend on how much you contribute to your retirement accounts, how long you live and the returns on your investments.

-The accounts may have different fees that can eat into returns, in addition to varying tax implications.
-You should also consider whether there are required minimum distributions at age 73, which could create a taxable event.
+The accounts may have different fees that can eat into returns, as well as varying tax implications.
+You should also consider whether there are required minimum distributions (RMDs) at age 75 (for anyone born in 1960 or later), which could create a taxable event.
 Roth IRAs don’t have RMDs, but traditional IRAs and other retirement accounts do.

 The calculator is designed to give you an idea of how much you will need in retirement, not an exact figure.
 It's a useful tool to put you on track or keep you there.